openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### My test only applies to one platform and it will fail/not run in others.
 How do I prevent the harness from running it on the wrong platform?

-The <a href="tag-spec.txt">tag specification</a> provides no way to indicate any platform requirements.
+The [tag specification](tag-spec.html) provides no way to indicate any platform requirements.
 If the test only applies to a single platform, then the test itself must determine the current platform and decide whether the test should be run there.
 If the test suite is running on the wrong platform, the test should pass (i.e. just return) otherwise, the test should proceed.
 A significant benefit to this